A. N. R. Robinson: Political life

 Robinson was a founding member of the People's National Movement and served in the parliament of the West Indies Federation between 1958 and 1960.
 In 1961 he was elected to the Parliament of Trinidad and Tobago, serving as member of parliament for Tobago.
 He was the country's Minister of Finance from 1961 to 1966.
 Following the Black Power Revolution in 1970, Robinson resigned from the People's National Movement and formed the Action Committee of Dedicated Citizens, which joined forced with the Democratic Labour Party to contest the 1971 General Elections; Robinson and the DLP ended up boycotting the elections in protest over the use of voting machines.

 After the 1971 election, the Action Committee of Dedicated Citizens became the Democratic Action Congress which won both Tobago seats in the 1976 General Elections.
 As leader as the DAC, Robinson worked for internal self-government for Tobago, culminating in the passage of the Tobago House of Assembly Act in 1980.
 Robinson resigned from Parliament to contest the Tobago House of Assembly elections, and became the Chairman of the Assembly following victory by the DLP.
 He had also proposed the idea of the International Court.

 In 1981 Robinson allied with the United Labour Front under the leadership of Basdeo Panday, and the Tapia House Movement, under the leadership of Lloyd Best, to form the National Alliance for Reconstruction.
 It entered into an alliance with the Organisation for National Reconstruction, under the leadership of Karl Hudson-Phillips, to successfully fight the 1983 Trinidad and Tobago local elections.
 Building on this victory the four parties combined to form the National Alliance for Reconstruction.

 ANR Robinson went on to become prime minister through the National Alliance For Reconstruction.
-Shortly after assuming the position, he dismissed Basdeo Panday, John Humphrey, and Kelvin Ramnath from the Cabinet.
+Shortly after assuming the position, he dismissed Basdeo Panday, Kelvin Ramnath, Trevor Sudama and John Humphrey from the Cabinet.
 However, Robinson subsequently lost the 1991 elections.
 He rejoined the UNC Administration as a coalition member representing the NAR.
 Panday later offered to nominate him to become the next President of Trinidad and Tobago.

 Robinson was instrumental in the creation of the International Criminal Court.
 In 1989, he asked Benjamin Ferencz and Robert Kurt Woetzel to assist in drafting a proposal for the UN General Assembly to ask the UN's International Law Commission to study the possibility of creating the International Criminal Court.
 The resolution was presented on behalf of Trinidad and Tobago at the UN General Assembly in June 1989, leading to the adoption of the Rome Statute of the International Criminal Court in July 1998 and creation of the International Criminal Court on 1 July 2002.